burhanahmed1/Task-Management-System/README.md

 7. **Dashboard Overview:**
     - Use the dashboard to get a quick overview of all tasks, their statuses, and important tasks.

-8. **Exit/Close App**
+8. **Exit/Close App:**
-   Click on the Exit icon in the bottom of the main left panel.
+    - Click on the Exit icon in the bottom of the main left panel.

 ## Contributing